Frequently Asked Questions: 4-year Graduate Entry Medicine course (A101 - 2020 entry)

 What can I expect at the interview?

-You will be interviewed by trained interviewers: clinicians, academics and a lay person, in a multiple mini interview format.
-Lay people will be drawn from a wide range of professions allied to medicine, science, health services management, education and human resources.
+You will be interviewed by trained interviewers: clinicians, academics and lay people, in a multiple mini interview format.
+Interviewers will be drawn from a wide range of professions related to science, health services management, education and human resources.

 You will be graded on your answers to questions based around the following themes: